DhruvPatel05/HIYA-AI/README.md

 HIYA-AI is an AI-powered iOS healthcare assistant application designed to provide intelligent healthcare support, symptom guidance, and an interactive user experience using modern AI technologies.

+The app focuses on creating a smooth and engaging user experience while demonstrating modern iOS development practices with AI integration.

+---

 ## 📌 Features

 * 🤖 AI-powered healthcare assistant